 Africa south of the Sahara except rain forests and true desert, up to 13,000 feet.

-More carnivorous than other hyenas.
-Eats vertebrates of all kinds, especially hoofed mammals; seldom eats invertebrates, fruits, or vegetables.
+Carnivorous.
+Eats vertebrates of all kinds, especially hoofed mammals; seldom eats invertebrates.
 Most hunting and foraging is done at night and alone, but clan members sometimes set off in packs to hunt specific quarry, such as zebra.

 LIFE CYCLE/SOCIAL STRUCTURE: